Black-owned hospice seeks to bring greater ease in dying to Black families

 "Just as you are entitled to unemployment, as you are entitled to Social Security, you are entitled to a hospice benefit," she says.

-The investors in Heart and Soul include David Turner, owner of CNS Hospice in Detroit, Mich., Nashville pastor Rev. Sandy McClain and André Lee, who is a former hospital administrator on the campus of Nashville's Meharry Medical College, a historically Black institution.
+The investors in Heart and Soul include David Turner, owner of CNS Hospice in Detroit, Nashville pastor the Rev. Sandy McClain, and André Lee, who is a former hospital administrator on the campus of Nashville's Meharry Medical College, a historically Black institution.

-Lee and Turner also started a Black-focused hospice agency in Michigan, with plans to replicate the model in other states.
+Lee and Turner also started a Black-focused hospice agency in Michigan and have plans to replicate the model in other states.

 Lee says more families need to consider home hospice as an alternative for end-of-life care.
 Nursing homes are pricey.
 And even with Medicare, a hospital bill could be hefty.